Types of Web Application Testing

 Regression testing makes sure that the application still works after there have been changes to the code, updates, or other improvements.
 This is an essential step as it is responsible for the overall stability and functionality of the existing application features.

 Fortunately, regression testing is often the perfect candidate for automation.
 Test cases that cover the primary areas of the software; login page, and homepage; are set up to pick out and run whenever needed.
-Manual checks are best saved for more complex or custom action sequences.
+In Katalon Studio, you can easily create regression tests without code and execute across environments, allowing for higher scalability.

 Yet, don’t be alarmed by every browser bug you see.
 Sometimes the faults belong to the vendors themselves.
 Simply file a browser bug and the team behind the scenes will get it fixed in no time.
 Other times, when an issue’s root cause is from your side, find “HTML Debugging”, “CSS Debugging” or “Troubleshoot JavaScript”.
 They’ll come in handy with various ways of resolving commonly-seen browser issues.